trychlos/pwix-cookie-manager/README.md

 This dialog is modal, i.e. it blocks any user input other than clicking one the three buttons.

+#### `cmSliding`

+A sliding band displayed in the bottom of the screen, to let the user choose his preferences.

+Contrarily to `cmConsent`, this component is not blocking.
+The user is able to just ignore it.

+The component is configurable with an object passed as an argument, which may contain:

 ## NPM peer dependencies

 Starting with v 0.1.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.